Kalinka5/Graphs/README.md

                   ... # rest peace of code the same
 ```

-After creation Editable graph, let's update it.
+:dizzy: After creation ***Editable graph***, let's update it.
 We will add some descriptions:

 ![editable_graph](https://user-images.githubusercontent.com/106172806/216788118-74b701cb-c297-42a7-aa5c-32675c0e288b.gif)

-Furthermore, you can add new nodes and edges to our drawing, but as for this graph we don't need it.
+:dizzy: Furthermore, you can **add new nodes and edges** to our drawing, but as for this graph we don't need it.
 Also, you can read about editing graph in this [link](https://github.com/paulbrodersen/netgraph), where in README file fully explained it.

-At the end, you can get this graph:
+:dizzy: At the end, you can **get this graph:**
 ![editable_graph](https://user-images.githubusercontent.com/106172806/216053747-97d11a1b-4069-44ee-a340-b424b3c57982.png)

 ___